 Driving and using machines

-you feel dizzy, do not drive, use machines or take
+Maloff makes some people feel dizzy.
+If this happens to you, do not drive, use machines or take

 or pharmacist if you are not sure.